-Statistically significant differences were also reported between the three-examples group with two target syntax and collocation patterns of use and each of the experimental groups in which students worked with twelve and fifteen examples (p < 0.001 < α = 0.05).
-Having an additional target syntax and collocation pattern of use in the three-examples group did not significantly help the students improve their scores (p = 0.258 > α = 0.05), which suggests that advanced-level students may not need two target structures when they are exposed to three examples, as having one target structure should suffice.
-Notably, the results for the subjects assisted by three examples with one target structure significantly exceeded those in the twelve and fifteen-examples groups with a single target structure (p < 0.001 < α = 0.05), however, the differences between the three-examples group with one target structure and twelve and fifteen-examples groups with two target structures were far from reaching statistical significance (p > 0.05).
-These findings seem to lend support to the idea that advanced students of English achieve comparable results in a production task when assisted by three, twelve and fifteen corpus examples, mixed with target and non-target structures, as long as they are given at least two target structures when extracting information from twelve and fifteen corpus examples.
-By the same token, the data reveal that exposing students to as many as twelve or fifteen corpus examples with a single target syntax and collocation pattern of use may be less beneficial with respect to language production.
+Statistically significant differences were also reported between the three-examples condition with two examples relevant to the task and each of the experimental conditions in which students were provided with twelve and fifteen examples (p < 0.001).
+Having an additional relevant example in the three-examples condition did not significantly help the students improve their scores (p = 0.258).
+This suggests that advanced-level students may not need two examples that hold the target structure when they are exposed to three examples, as having one such example should suffice.
+Notably, the results for the subjects assisted by three examples with one example relevant to the task significantly exceeded those in the twelve (odds ratio = 1.399, p < 0.001) and fifteen-examples (odds ratio = 1.446, p < 0.001) conditions with a single relevant example, however, the differences between the three-examples condition with one relevant example to the task and twelve (odds ratio = 1.189, p > 0.05) and fifteen-examples (odds ratio = 1.135, p > 0.05) conditions with two relevant examples were far from reaching statistical significance.
+These findings seem to lend support to the idea that advanced students of English achieve comparable results in a production task when assisted by three, twelve and fifteen corpus examples, in an environment of relevant and irrelevant examples, as long as they are given at least two relevant examples that hold the target structure when extracting information from twelve and fifteen corpus examples.
+By the same token, the data reveal that exposing students to as many as twelve or fifteen corpus examples of which one example holds the target syntax and collocation pattern of use may be less beneficial with respect to language production.

 DISCUSSION AND CONCLUSIONS

-Exposure to three encoding corpus examples with two target collocational and colligational patterns of usage created the most favorable condition for using lexicographic information from corpus examples (Research question 1 and 2).
-Adding an extra target syntax and collocation pattern of use in the three-examples group boosted the students’ overall scores, but did not significantly improve the translation accuracy of the students from a statistical point of view.
+Exposure to three encoding corpus examples with two examples representing the target structure created the most favorable condition for using lexicographic information from corpus examples (Research question 1 and 2).
+Adding an extra relevant example in the three-examples condition boosted the students’ overall scores, but did not significantly improve the translation accuracy of the students from a statistical point of view.
 Given the findings that exposure to three corpus examples can be helpful in production, these inferences are in line with the previous investigations.
-When advanced-level students are exposed to three examples, regardless of whether they have one (Author, Year), two or three (Frankenberg-Garcia, 2012, 2014) target syntax and collocation patterns of usage at their disposal, it appears that they are able to execute difficult language production tasks.
+When advanced-level students are exposed to three examples, regardless of whether they have one (Author, Year), two or three (Frankenberg-Garcia, 2012, 2014) relevant examples at their disposal, it appears that they are able to execute difficult language production tasks.
 The provision of three examples seems to be enough when there is no need to present English learners with more lexicographic data.